 - The lender may have the right to sue you for a Deficiency Judgment.
 This happens when the property is returned to the lender, but the amount remaining on the loan is not obtained through resale.
 The lender has the right to collect what you owe with this action.
 The lender can also collect the foreclosure costs by garnishing wages or bank accounts, or by placing a levy upon your assets.

 You DO have options if you’re facing a foreclosure.
 First, you can negotiate with your mortgage company to reinstate the mortgage.
 Second, you can file a Chapter 13 Bankruptcy.
 These two options assume that you can afford your current monthly payment.
 They also assume that selling or refinancing your home may be impossible if you have little or even negative equity.
 Many homeowners—especially those with sub-prime mortgages—can no longer afford their mortgage payments, even if their mortgage is current.
 That makes a Chapter 13 bankruptcy impossible.
 A third option is to sell your home or attempt to refinance.
 Fourth, you can give up, and vacate the home.

-With Parker & DuFresne, you have a fifth option… You can fight the foreclosure!
-While you are litigating the foreclosure case, you are not required to make your normal monthly mortgage payments.
-You may be able to modify your loan or force the lender to completely rewrite the terms of your note and mortgage, enabling you to keep your home.
-This may sound too good to be true, but you may actually have valuable defenses and counterclaims against your mortgage company that could actually prevent foreclosure and even require your lender to pay you damages.LOAN/MORTGAGE MODIFICATION
+You have a fifth option with Parker & DuFresne.
+You can fight the foreclosure.
+You are not required to make your normal monthly mortgage payments while you are litigating a foreclosure case.
+You may be able to modify your loan or force the lender to rewrite the terms of your mortgage altogether.
+This can make it possible for you to keep your home.
+It may sound too good to be true.
+But you may have valuable defenses and counterclaims against your mortgage company.
+These could actually prevent foreclosure and even require your lender to pay you damages.